danielvaughan/danielvaughan.github.io/index.md

 description: Daniel Vaughan is a cloud native solutions expert based in London, UK
 ---
 <img style="float: right; margin-left: 20px; border: 1px solid; border-radius: 50%; border-color: #5a5a5a;" src="img/daniel-vaughan.png" alt="Daniel Vaughan Photo">
 I’m Daniel Vaughan.
-I help organisations get the most from public cloud.
+I help organisations achieve the real benefits of the cloud.

-I currently work at [Mastercard](https://www.vocalink.com/) in London where I am responsible for cloud strategy and architecture for [real-time payment products](https://b2b.mastercard.com/real-time-payments/).
+I currently work at [Mastercard](https://www.vocalink.com/){:target="_blank"} in London, where I am responsible for cloud strategy and architecture for [real-time payment products](https://b2b.mastercard.com/real-time-payments/){:target="_blank"} .

-Previously I was at HCL Cloud Native Lab, beginning as a Cloud Native Solutions Expert helping organisations move to the cloud.
-I progressed to lead the IBM Red Hat Ecosystem and then to be the cross-ecosystem Head of Solutions Architecture which gave me a broad exposure helping many customers to cloud.
+Previously I was at HCL Cloud Native Labs, beginning as a Cloud Native Solutions Expert helping organisations move to the cloud.
+I progressed to lead the IBM Red Hat Ecosystem and then to be the cross-ecosystem Head of Solutions Architecture.
+This experience gave me a broad exposure to the potential and challenges of cloud offerings with many customers.

 The main areas where I have been able to provide value are increasing developer productivity and reducing operations overhead.
-I also have a strong interest in software sustainability in the cloud and moving towards net-zero and am a member of the [Green Software Foundation](https://greensoftware.foundation/).
+I also have a strong interest in software sustainability in the cloud and moving towards net-zero, and I am a member of the [Green Software Foundation](https://greensoftware.foundation/){:target="_blank"}.

-Before HCL I spend eight years in Bioinformatics at [European Bioinformatics Institute](https://www.ebi.ac.uk){:target="_blank"} in Cambridge where I started as a Software Engineer, moved into leading engineering teams and developed my cloud skills.
-At EMBL-EBI my main interest was software quality and developer productivity.
+Before HCL, I spent eight years in Bioinformatics at the [European Bioinformatics Institute](https://www.ebi.ac.uk){:target="_blank"} in Cambridge where I started as a Software Engineer, moved into leading engineering teams and developed my cloud skills. , where I started as a developer, moved into leading engineering teams and developed my cloud skills.
+At EMBL-EBI, my main interest was software quality and developer productivity.

 I am particularly passionate about community and skills development.
-I founded the Genome Campus Software Community and EMBL-EBI Technical Seminars Programme, to bring people together to share their ideas, expertise and perspectives.
+I founded the Genome Campus Software Community and EMBL-EBI Technical Seminars Programme to bring people together to share their ideas, expertise and perspectives.

 In my personal life, I live in Saffron Walden with my wife Michelle and son Alex.

-If you know me professionally or would like to know more about my work please see my profile on [LinkedIn](https://www.linkedin.com/in/danielpvaughan){:target="_blank"}.

-If you don't know me but would like to chat please [DM me on Twitter](https://twitter.com/messages/compose?recipient_id=20809535){:target="_blank"}.
+Please see my profile on [LinkedIn](https://www.linkedin.com/in/danielpvaughan){:target="_blank"} if you know me professionally or would like to know more about my work.
+If you don’t know me but would like to chat, please [DM me on Twitter](https://twitter.com/messages/compose?recipient_id=20809535){:target="_blank"}.

 <br/><br/>
 <!--